Christmas Traditions Around the World for Kids

 🇯🇵 Japan: Christmas Cake & KFC

-Try This: Bake your own Japanese-style cake and explore Japanese winter culture.
+Try This: Bake your own Japanese-style sponge cake and learn about winter illuminations in Japan.

 🇦🇺 Australia: Beach BBQs & Carols by Candlelight